ABHAY-100/faux-detector/README.md

 ## Contribution

 At this time, we are not accepting external contributions.
-We appreciate your interest in Faux Detector!
+We appreciate your interest in Faux!
 Please feel free to use the project, provide feedback, and report any issues you encounter.

 <br />